Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

 The mode shape of the $k^{th}$ \ac{HPOD} mode matches the $j^{th}$ \ac{POD} mode when

-where $\Delta\phi_{k,j}^a$ is the phase offset of the $k^{th}$ \ac{HPOD} mode which results in the best match of the $j^{th}$ \ac{POD} mode.
-The negative of the imaginary part is used to account for the negative introduced by the Hilbert transform for positive instantaneous frequencies, given in equation (\ref{eq:HilbertInFourier}), which results in the phase of the \ac{HPOD} modes being reversed relative to the motion of the structure.
+where $\Delta\phi_{k,j}^a$ is the phase offset of the $k^{th}$ \ac{HPOD} mode which provides the best match to the $j^{th}$ \ac{POD} mode.
+The negative sign on the imaginary part accounts for the negative introduced by the Hilbert transform associated with positive instantaneous frequencies, given in equation (\ref{eq:HilbertInFourier}), which accounts for the phase of the \ac{HPOD} modes being reversed relative to the motion of the structure.